Skip navigation

 How to say Lara

 I make systems that improve how people talk with computers and to each other through computers.
 Most of my career so far has been teaching computers how to tell stories (also known as automated story generation) and working my way towards an AI Dungeon Master.
-I am also currently working on Augmentative and Alternative Communication (AAC).
+I am also currently working on Augmentative and Alternative Communication (AAC) and speech technologies.

 My pronouns are she/they.